mProjectsCode/obsidian-meta-bind-plugin/README.md

 You are more than welcome to open an issue on [GitHub](https://github.com/mProjectsCode/obsidian-meta-bind-plugin/issues).

-#### The sync seems laggy / It takes half a second for the changes to sync

-This is intentional.
-To reduce the load on your hard drive the plugin ony syncs about 5 times a second.
-There is a setting to change the sync interval, but I don't recommend changing it.

 ### Contributions

 Thank you for wanting to contribute to this project.